Onkar155/E-commerce-website-HTML-CSS/README.md

 # E-commerce-website-HTML-CSS
-This website is the made by using the HTML &amp; CSS
+This website is the made by using the HTML & CSS

-this what app looks like
+This what site looks like

 ###https://quizzical-allen-cf1a95.netlify.app

-I have hosted on the Notlify
+I had hosted on the Notlify